 Protection programme for Great Green and Scarlet Macaws in Punta Islata, Costa Rica In recent decades, chicks have been taken illegally from their natural habitat.
 The Macaw Recovery Network therefore set up a macaw rescue centre, currently home to an hundred or so birds.
 Its aim is to form as many couples of macaws as possible and then release their young into the wild.
 A large 270-sq.m. aviary has been built to help them prepare for life in their natural environment.

-Protection of Vinaceousbreasted Amazons in the Araucarias National Park in Brazil There are only 2.650 Vinaceousbreasted Amazons left in the world.
-In partnership with Espace Silvestre, the PWLF is helping to protect and reintroduce Vinaceous-breasted Amazons into the Araucarias National Park, classified in Category II by the International Union for Conservation of Nature (IUCN).
+breasted Amazons in breasted Amazons left in the world.
+In partnership with Espace Silvestre, the PWLF is helping to protect and Amazons into the Araucarias National Park, classified in Category II by the International Union for Conservation of